What It Does Products How It Works What You Get Case Studies Press Security About Book a Call

 No telemetry, no error reporting, no usage metrics, no background sync.
 The analysis engine does not initiate any network connections.
 If a local network is enabled for file transfer, it is a customer-controlled option separate from the analysis path.

 POVA uses deterministic machine learning, statistical methods, and rule-based logic.
-The same input and configuration produce the same result.
-Each finding maps to source data, rules, or thresholds.
-No generative AI, no third-party models, no opaque neural networks in the analysis pipeline.
+The same input and configuration are designed to produce the same result.
+Each finding maps to source data, rules, thresholds, or scoring context.

 Limitations disclosed